-Featuring an ethnic melting pot of culinary delights from all over the world, Israel food is as diverse as its people.
+Israel food, featuring an ethnic melting pot of culinary delights from all over the world, is as diverse as its people.
 Because Israel is such a young country, modern Israeli food recipes are derived from generations of immigrants from six continents.

 As far as variety, Israel has it all.
-From traditional delights such as Falafel to world class Kosher Wine, the Israeli food offers some of the most delectable and utterly scrumptious dishes I have ever tasted.
+From traditional delights such as Falafel and other Israel street food to world class Kosher Wine, the Israeli food offers some of the most delectable and utterly scrumptious dishes I have ever tasted.

 Israeli cuisine is quite unique primarily due to its Mediterranean influences.
 Similar to cuisine from countries such as Turkey, Greece, and Spain, Israeli food reflects the climate and geography of the region.

 What I like most about Israel food is how simple it is to make a dish that tastes so unique.
-An Israeli salad recipe typically includes finely chopped tomatoes and cucumbers, topped with lemon juice, olive oil, and some za'atar or mideastern all-spice.
+An Israeli salad recipe typically includes finely chopped tomatoes and cucumbers, topped with lemon juice, olive oil, and some Za’atar or middle eastern all-spice.
 Israeli couscous is another staple of local dishes, instantly coloring a meal with a distinct Israeli feel.

 You will find this especially true at the street markets (Shuk in Hebrew).